sarahciston/codingcare/posts/0critintro.md

 [sadiebenningitwasn'tlove]

+begets innovation
+>"As with chess, knitting starts with the same point of departure, and all games and knits start with the same set-up.
+But turing the process, even within the limits of rigit protocols, the moves diverge very rapidly [...]. new tactics in chess constantly evolve and every new master beats the previous, not because of superior intelligence, but through the development of new techniques and tactics, actualized within these vast possibilities.
+Innovation in chess does not happen through conservation, but through constant confrontation and risk-taking." [@vonbuschZenAbstractMachine2013]

 Extreme use: Such work can look to what is already broken in existing systems and plunge into those gulfs.
 Focusing on the errors, glitches, [XXX]
 In her "Manifesto of the Broken Machine," Sarah Sharma shows how we might work *with* perceptions of [women and others as] outliers and errors, in order to work *against* the systems that frame them as such:
 >>"the idea of our contemporary social-political-economic system as an already-broken machine full of the incompatibly queer, raced, classed, and sexed broken-down machines is politically exciting for feminism."[@sharmaManifestoBrokenMachine2020]